dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f length -l 150 -t bin/Loci/Taxa_List.txt --no_subspecies --randomize
 ```
 > Above command will select one sequence per taxon per locus randomly.
 The minimum base pair length is 150.
-The no_subspecies option is used.
+The subspecies component of taxon names is ignored.
 Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f length -l 150 -t bin/Loci/Taxa_List.txt --allseqs
 ```
-> Above command will select all sequences per taxon per locus that pass the minimum base pair length of 150.
+> Above command will select **ALL** sequences per taxon per locus that pass the minimum base pair length of 150.
 Subspecies are included.
 Action is performed for all fasta files located in the `Filter/` directory.

 ```
 python Filter_Seqs_and_Species.py -i /bin/Filter/ -f translate --table vertmtdna -l 150 -t bin/Loci/Taxa_List.txt --allseqs
 ```
-> Above command will select all sequences per taxon per locus that pass translation (using vertebrate mitochondrial code) and the minimum base pair length of 150.
+> Above command will select **ALL** sequences per taxon per locus that pass translation (using vertebrate mitochondrial code) and the minimum base pair length of 150.
 Subspecies are included.
 Action is performed for all fasta files located in the `Filter/` directory.

 Several outputs are created in the specified input directory (one for every input fasta file):

 + `[fasta name]_single_taxon.fasta`: An output fasta file which contains a single filtered sequence per taxon.
-Produced if the `--allseqs` flag is **not** used.
+Produced if the `--allseqs` flag **is not used**.

+**OR**

 + `[fasta name]_all_seqs.fasta`: An output fasta file which contains all available sequences per taxon that passed the relevant filters.
-Produced if the `--allseqs` flag is used.
+Produced if the `--allseqs` flag **is used**.

 + `[fasta name]_species_log.txt`: A summary file containing information for each taxon entry.
 An example of the contents is shown below.
 In addition to reporting the sequence accession number and length, the number of alternative sequences available is shown.
 If the `-f translate` method was used, the results of whether the translation test was passed is provided (Y or N).
 If the `-f length` method was used, this column will contain NA instead.
 ```